vtfk/azf-archive/README.md

       {
         "title": "Et vedlegg",
         "format": "docx",
-        "base64": "base64-representation of the file"
+        "base64": "base64-representation of the file",
+        "versionFormat": "A" // Optional.
+Defaults to "P" (P = production format - document will be converted to pdf, if applicable)
       },
       {
         "title": "Enda et vedlegg",